FREQUENTLY ASKED QUESTIONS

 ***THERE IS NO LIMITATION TO THE MINIMUM BID THAT MAY BE ASSIGNED TO A PROPERTY***

 What if the successful bidder does not pay the remaining balance of the bid?

 A "next highest bidder" will be sought for every parcel except those secured for the Land Reutilization Program or sold for $50 or less.

-Successful bids up to $500 shall be paid in full the day of sale, including recording, transfer and deed fees.
-Sales over $500 will require a deposit of $500 the day of sale.
+Successful bids up to $500 shall be paid in full on sale day, including recording, transfer and deed fees.
+Sales over $500 will require a deposit of $500.
+All sale day payments will be made at the designated table in the Auditorium.
 ALL DEPOSITS ARE NON-REFUNDABLE AND ALL SALES ARE FINAL.

 All parcels are sold "AS IS" and subject to Federal Tax Liens and all prior liens if any.
 Participants should proceed with extreme caution and it is strongly recommended to contact a real estate attorney and title company prior to the sale.
 Our office does not have keys or access to sale parcels.

 All payments must be made by cash, certified check, cashier's check or money order (exact amount due) payable to Franklin County Auditor.
 Absolutely no personal checks, business checks, or trust checks will be accepted without bank certification.

 When do I have to pay the remaining balance due?